AutodeskGames/stingray-docs/source/interactive_help/playtesting/troubleshooting.md

 -	Make sure that your PlayStation 4 devkit has not expired.

--	Check that your IP settings are correct both in the **Deployer** and in the game.
+-	Check that your IP settings are correct in the **Deployer**, and in your gameplay code if necessary.